evervault/evervault-python/README.md

 ### evervault.run()

 `evervault.run()` invokes a Function with a given payload.
+An API Key with the `run function` permission must be used to perform this operation.

 ```python
 evervault.run(function_name = str, data = dict[, options = dict])